antmd/MailPluginManager/README.markdown

 * Sends crash reports back to developer
 * Checks for compatibility of plugins at boot time (i.e. after an install)
 * Determine relevant information about the user's system (Mail, Message, etc.)
+* Keep updated list of OS versions, including future versions, that are accessible to plugins

 ### Still to do (mostly notes for me)

-* Rethink the status, enabled, inLocalDomain properties.
-* Add more tests, for MailBundle to handle company, companyURL, latestVersion, compatibilityWithCurrentMail, and inLocalDomain.
+#### Common Pieces

+* Determining relevant info about system
 * Load historicalUUIDs file from remote server on launch (MBM & MBT)
 * Use synchronized file features in Lion when we can for historicalUUIDs
 * Setup system to report system setup when requested by user/developer.
+* Setup actions to watch changes of files to note when Plugins become active, disabled, domain change

+#### Manager Interface

+* Uninstall of a MBMMailBundle should send notification to update mailBundleList on AppDelegate.
-* Update background drawing of MailBundleView
+* Update drawing of background in MailBundleView
 	1 Draw Border in the MailBundleView based on status and compatibility (green, light grey, red) 2 Set color of latest version text to green (?) if there is an update & enable button 3 Change color of text for company to blue to indicate link (too many colors?)
 * Add a link directly to product for Name & Icon.

-* Setup actions to watch changes of files to note when Plugins become active, disabled, domain change
+#### Tool

+* Crash Reporting
+* Boot time plugin compatibility checking
+* Allowing access to Latest OS Support info

 ### How to use